Eater (website)

 Eater is a food website by Vox Media.
 It was co-founded by Lockhart Steele and Ben Leventhal in 2005, and originally focused on dining and nightlife in New York City.
 Eater launched a national site in 2009, and covered nearly 20 cities by 2012.
 Vox Media acquired Eater, along with two others comprising the Curbed Network, in late 2013.
-In 2017, Eater had around 25 local sites in the United States, Canada, and England.
-The site has been recognized four times by the James Beard Foundation Awards.
+In 2025, Eater operates sites in 23 American cities, as well as its national site.
+The site has been recognized twelve times by the James Beard Foundation Awards.

 Description and history

 The food and dining site Eater is a brand of the digital media company Vox Media.
 It serves as a local restaurant guide, offering reviews as well as news about the restaurant industry.
 The property earns revenue via advertising, sometimes displaying content generated by Vox Creative.

 Eater was co-founded by Lockhart Steele and Ben Leventhal in July 2005, and initially focused on New York City's dining and nightlife scenes.
 The blog was one of three comprising the Curbed Network, founded by Steele in 2004, along with the real estate and fashion networks called Curbed and Racked, respectively.
 By 2007, Eater was receiving tens of thousands of readers per day.
 After expanding into Los Angeles and San Francisco, the network went national in 2009, and covered approximately 20 cities and one U.S. state (Maine) by mid 2012.